Open-toed or closed-toed? Stiff or soft? These questions and more are answered here.

 Don’t underestimate the importance of a good pair of boots.

 But, how do you even begin to pick through the wide selection of wake boots?
-Here are a few main considerations to help narrow down what boot is best for you:
+Here are a few main considerations to help you decide what style boot is best for you:

-The main benefit of open-toed boots is they allow for use by riders with different size feet.
-This is great for families, casual riders, youngsters with growing feet or as a backup setup that can be shared with multiple people.
-Generally featured in size ranges small/medium, medium/large and large/XL, one pair of boots could potentially work for riders three to four shoe sizes apart.
-If you want one versatile setup you can use for multiple riders, an all-around board and a pair of open-toe boots is the way to go.
+The main benefit of open-toed boots is that they allow for use by riders with different size feet.
+Open-toed boots are a great choice for youngsters with growing feet, or casual riders and families who are hoping to share.
+Generally featured in size ranges small/medium, medium/large and large/XL, one pair of boots could potentially work for multiple riders with feet three to four shoe sizes apart.
+If you want to have one versatile setup that can be used for multiple riders, an all-around board and a pair of open-toed boots is the way to go.

 Keep in mind though that while open-toed options have plenty of features built in, they’re generally not as high-performance or as secure of a fit as a pair of closed-toe boots.
-They tend to be a softer fit and flex to accommodate a range of feet sizes and aren’t as warm in cold water.
+They tend to be a softer fit (beneficial in accommodating a range of feet sizes) and aren’t as warm in cold water.

 For a boot in this category, the Slingshot Option is one-of-a-kind.
 It features a unique Gummy Strap closure system that squeezes tight as you ride and will never loosen.
 Check it out!

-For performance-oriented riding, a super secure fit and more direct feel and control over your board, closed-toe boots are the way to go.
-They’re more expensive, but what you give in the price you get plenty back in performance.
-You can normally share with riders about half a shoe size up and one size down, but anything more than that isn’t very functional or comfortable.
+For performance-oriented riding, a super secure fit, and more direct feel/control over your board, closed-toed boots are the way to go.
+They’re a little more expensive, but what you give in price, you get plenty back in performance.
+You can usually share with riders about half a shoe size up and one size down – but anything more than that isn’t very comfortable or functional.

-Within the closed-toe category, there are a variety of options to choose from.
-Soft, medium or stiff?
+Within the closed-toed category, there are a variety of Slingshot options to choose from.
+Soft, medium, or stiff?
 Inner laces or not?
 Removable, walkable liner or not?
 Check out our 2018 boot lineup for an overview of each.

 In the Slingshot lineup, flex ratings are as follows:

-Soft flex- The Option: Open-toe design and soft flex make it a comfortable, forgiving and user-friendly behind-the-boat choice for riders of all shapes, sizes and skill levels.
+Softest flex- The Option: Open-toed design and soft flex make it a comfortable, forgiving, and user-friendly choice that can accommodate riders of all shapes, sizes, and skill levels behind the boat.

 Medium flex- The RAD: THE RAD and the KTV are built from the same shell, just with different closure systems.
-The RAD features a synching lace closure over the top of your foot that you can pull tight and lock down, and a gummy strap closure over the ankle that squeezes tight as you ride.
+The RAD features both a syncing lace closure over the top of your foot that can be pulled tight and locked down, AND a gummy strap closure over the ankle that squeezes tight as you ride.
 Flex can be controlled by loosening or tightening the dual closure zones.
-The RAD has been a popular choice for boat riders for years thanks to its simplicity.
+Thanks to its simplicity, the RAD has been a popular choice for boat riders for years.

-Stiff flex- The Shredtown: The Shredtown is a boot within a boot.
-It has an inner liner with hard, “walking soles” – a big bonus for cable riders and winchers who don’t have feet like cavemen.
-The liner synchs tight with a full lace-up closure and slides into the outer boot, which has the same three-zone gummy strap closure as the KTV.
+Stiffest flex- The Shredtown: The Shredtown is a boot within a boot.
+It has an inner liner with hard “walking soles,” which is a big bonus for cable riders and winchers who don’t have feet like cavemen.
+The liner syncs tight with a full lace-up closure and slides into the outer boot, which has the same three-zone gummy strap closure as the KTV.
 The Shredtown is built for superior support and stiff board control.

 What are Gummy Straps and why are they taking over wakeboarding?

-We introduced Gummy Straps to solve a problem that has afflicted wakeboarding boots since the very beginning.
-Velcro (the worst offender, that’s why they SUCK), laces, the BOA system- they loosen over time, come untied, blow out, break, fray, flap around your feet and often don’t provide the support you need even when they are functioning properly.
-Gummy straps are the solution.
+We introduced Gummy Straps to solve a problem that has afflicted wakeboarders since the very beginning.
+Velcro (the worst offender), laces, and the BOA system all loosen over time, come untied, blow out, break, fray, flap around your feet and often don’t provide the support you need even when they are functioning “properly”.

-Made of super strong, high-tension Thermoplastic Poly Urethane (TPU), they stretch firmly to fasten, then squeeze tight as you ride.
+Made of super strong, high-tension, Thermoplastic Poly Urethane (TPU), gummy straps stretch firmly to fasten, then squeeze tight as you ride.
 Set the tension level by how much you stretch the straps before fastening them, and once they’re set, they’re set.
 No slipping, loosening or getting ripped off, and no leftover laces to dangle around your ankles.
 As an added benefit, gummy straps are inexpensive, and they’re practically indestructible (see video above).
-They also come in a rainbow of colors so you can customize your look.
+They also come in a rainbow of colors, so you can switch them out to customize your look.
 Check out the video below to learn how you can easily interchange your straps!